Vacheron- & Audemars-Automatics

 Top Right: The 2nd generation of VC-automatics was the cal498 / cal499 (*1954ff, small- / central-second).
 Also based on a JLC-movement it was Vacherons 1st rotor-automatic.
 And while AP in their cal2499 (which is based on the same JLC-ebauche) used a beautiful decorated 18K-gold weight, Vacheron focused a bit rustic on the pure functionality.
 However, both the AP & the VC variant of the cal499 used a simple steel-steel-bearing: simple but frictional.

-Bottom Right: We can see here the 4th generation of the AP- & VC-automatic movements -- again based on a Jaeger-ebauche, the JLC cal920: the VC cal1020 and the AP cal2020 introduced in 1967.
+Middle Right: We can see here the 4th generation of the AP- & VC-automatic movements -- again based on a Jaeger-ebauche, the JLC cal920: the VC cal1020 and the AP cal2020 introduced in 1967.
 Running on a center bearing with support by ruby on rails at the perimeter of the rotor -- which create the characteristic sound -- it was a super-thin beautiful automatic that made its large footprints in horology (AP Royal Oak ref5402, PP Nautilus ref3700 and many more) and became a classic.
+But instead of "form follows function" the motto was the other way around: efficiency had to take a back-seat to thiness.
+The steel-bearing in the center plus the friction generated by the noisy outer-rim rubies made it a rather inefficient beauty.

-So, in short: When the Rolex-patent for the rotor ran-out in 1953 the relevant improvements in automatics were made in just approx 14y.
-Until 1967, right when Eternas patent for the ball-bearing (Eterna-Matic) expired.
-Sure, we see some minor changes from there but the 1967 cal1020 (AP cal2020, respectively) was kept in the portfolio for more than five decades and that alone, says a lot.
+So, in short: When the Rolex-patent for the rotor ran-out in 1953 the relevant improvements in automatics were made in just approx 20y.
+In 1968 Eternas patent for the ball-bearing (Eterna-Matic) expired and opened the way for the JLC cal906 / VC cal1096.
+Sure, we see some minor changes from there but the 1967 cal1020 (AP cal2020, respectively) was kept in the portfolio for more than five decades, while the bastion against electronics "Chronometre Royal" was Vacherons / Jaeger-LeCoultres last vintage chronometer and that alone, says a lot.